Posted December 3, 2009

 The site where these search results lead, ultimatepharmsgather.com, is part of the long-standing illegal online pharmacy network called Glavmed.
 Believed to be related to the Russian Business Network (RBN), Glavmed is a long-standing Russia-based organization that relies on affiliates to market counterfeit pharmaceuticals.

-While Glavmed is perhaps best known for SPAM: Email or postings containing irrelevant, inappropriate or indiscriminate messages sent to a large number of recipients.
-LookingGlass Cyber (n) - tons and tons of emails sent out with no relevance to anyone, or anything. related to erectile dysfunction drugs like Viagra, Cialis, and Levitra, their sites sell medications for body-building and heavy duty painkillers.
+While Glavmed is perhaps best known for SPAM: Unsolicited usually commercial messages (such as e-mails, text messages, or Internet postings) sent to a large number of recipients or posted in a large number of places. related to erectile dysfunction drugs like Viagra, Cialis, and Levitra, their sites sell medications for body-building and heavy duty painkillers.

 What’s New This Time?